Milwaukee Brewers at Miami Marlins game preview

 BOTTOM LINE

+Miami heads into the matchup fresh off a dominant performance by Sandy Alcantara.
+Alcantara went nine innings, giving up zero runs on four hits with eight strikeouts against Kansas City.

-The Marlins are 29-46 on their home turf.
-Miami has a collective on-base percentage of .297, last in the National League.
-Garrett Cooper leads the team with a mark of .346.
+The Marlins are 29-45 on their home turf.
+Miami has slugged .370, last in in the MLB.
+Brian Anderson leads the team with a .468 slugging percentage, including 54 extra-base hits and 20 home runs.

-The Brewers are 32-37 on the road.
-Milwaukee has hit 223 home runs this season, ninth in the National League.
-Christian Yelich leads the team with 44, averaging one every 11.1 at-bats.
-The Brewers won the last meeting 8-3.
-Matt Albers earned his sixth victory and Trent Grisham went 5-for-6 with a double, a triple and two RBIs for Milwaukee.
-Robert Dugger registered his second loss for Miami.
+The Brewers have gone 31-37 away from home.
+Milwaukee has hit 222 home runs this season, eighth in the National League.
+Christian Yelich leads them with 44, averaging one every 11 at-bats.

 TOP PERFORMERS

-Starlin Castro leads the Marlins with 151 hits and is batting .268.
-Cooper is 12-for-35 with three doubles, two home runs and six RBIs over the last 10 games for Miami.
+Anderson leads the Marlins with 20 home runs and is slugging .468.
+Starlin Castro is 16-for-41 with four doubles, five home runs and nine RBIs over the last 10 games for Miami.

-Yelich leads the Brewers with 161 hits and is batting .330.
-Yasmani Grandal is 10-for-37 with a double, five home runs and seven RBIs over the last 10 games for Milwaukee.
+Yelich leads the Brewers with 44 home runs and has 97 RBIs.
+Yasmani Grandal is 8-for-36 with a double, four home runs and five RBIs over the last 10 games for Milwaukee.

 LAST 10 GAMES